MonisaHassanAlvi/Logistic-Regression/README.md

 # Logistic-Regression
-A Python project to demonstrate logistic regression with and without augmentation.
+A Python project to demonstrate logistic regression with and without regularization.

 # Tools & Applications
 - Pycharm Community Edition 2020.3.3